toddllm/klaviyo-reporting-poc/START-HERE.md

    ```

 5. **Create a PR**: When your changes are ready, create a PR on GitHub:
-   - Title: Include the PR number and title from the plan (e.g., "PR 4: Metric Aggregates & Revenue Call")
+   - Title: Include the PR number and title from the plan (e.g., "PR 1: Klaviyo API Ingest Script")
    - Description: Reference the PR plan with a link to the document
    - Include a checklist of completed items from the PR plan
    - Document any evidence required by the validation steps